Gainful Employment Disclosures

 1. While some employers may not require this level of education, it can help better prepare you for the responsibilities of this role.

-2. Bureau of Labor Statistics, U.S Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, Phlebotomists, on the internet at https://www.bls.gov/ooh/healthcare/phlebotomists.htm (visited March 30, 2017).
-Data reflects a national projected percentage change in employment from 2014-2024 and may not reflect local economic conditions.
+2. Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Phlebotomists, on the Internet at https://www.bls.gov/ooh/healthcare/phlebotomists.htm (visited November 24, 2017).
+Data reflects a national projected percentage change in employment from 2016-2026 and may not reflect local economic conditions.

 3. Not including breaks.
 Program length by weeks and admission requirements can be found here in the academic catalog.